 Title: Congestion of lymphatic capillaries

 (A): Lymphatic vessel (connective tissue skin), resorcin-fuchsin, light green staining, human.
-Dilated lymphatic vessel (1); Arteriole (2); Capillary (3).
+Dilated lymphatic vessel (1); small artery (2); arteriole (3).
 Clustered three capillaries (4).

 (B): Strongly dilated lymphatic capillary due to congestion (serosa duodenum), frozen section, HE stained, pig.
 (1) Lumen of lymphatic capillary with valves (arrow 3).
 Muscular artery (2).
 Nerve fibers (4).
 Lymphatic capillaries are often found collapsed in connective tissue, however in cases of congestion they are balloon-like dilated.

-Keywords/Mesh: vascularization, lymphatic system, lymphatic, capillary, valve, lymph, interstitial fluid, muscular artery, histology, POJA collection
+Keywords/Mesh: cardiovascular system, vascularisation, lymphatic system, lymphatic, capillary, valve, lymph, interstitial fluid, muscular artery, histology, POJA collection